Blue Heron Zen Community and Golden Wind Zen Order Ethics and Guidelines

 We acknowledge our shared and individual responsibility as teachers to hold the clarity and integrity of the student-teacher relationship.
 We will seek the counsel of the other teachers as needed.

 Gifts: Students may wish to offer gifts as an expression of gratitude for a teacher’s offering of the Dharma.
 We call this Dana.
-Since we wish to avoid any undue influence that a gift might have on the essential student-teacher relationship, we will consider all gifts over a modest amount to be gifts to the Zen Center itself rather than to any particular teacher.
+Since we wish to avoid any undue influence that a gift might have on the essential student-teacher relationship, we will consider all gifts over a modest amount to be gifts to the Zen Community itself rather than to any particular teacher.

 Conflicts or Grievances with Teachers: GWZO teachers vow to support each student’s effort to awaken by behaving in a way that nurtures and does not cause harm.
 It is our responsibility to maintain clear and appropriate boundaries within the student-teacher relationship.
 GWZO teachers and students alike are expected to look out for the well-being of the sangha.
 Any concern or complaint about the conduct of a teacher should follow the grievance procedure.